Get started fishing

 Boating in Wisconsin provides information on boating registrations, regulations, safety tips and upcoming classes.

-- Fishing opportunities provided by the Department of Tourism also has including guide services, charters, jamborees, trout ponds, etc.
+- Fishing opportunities provided by Travel Wisconsin also include guide services, charters, jamborees, trout ponds and more.

 Frequently Asked Questions